-The elderly couple study the bus timetable: The bus goes not even once an hour, and the last one departs around 4pm – visiting the spread-out sights around Asuka involves some logistics.
+The elderly couple study the bus timetable.
+The bus goes not even once an hour, and the last one departs around 4pm.
+Clearly, visiting the spread-out sights around Asuka involves some logistics.
 Most visitors had better advice, I soon discover (that’s Isa), as they have rented electric bicycles.
-From Japan’s old imperial city of Kyoto, a short train ride has brought me to the town of Asuka and directly into the past – where Japan’s history gets deeper, and muddier.
+From Japan’s old imperial city of Kyoto, a short train ride has brought me to ancient Asuka and directly into the past – where Japan’s history gets deeper, and muddier.

-Nara, a town between Kyoto and Asuka, was the country’s first permanent capital, because Buddhism, which had recently been introduced as a state religion, both required and enabled such permanence.
+Nara, a town between Kyoto and Asuka, was the country’s first permanent capital.
+It was permanent because Buddhism, which had recently been introduced as a state religion, both required and enabled such permanence.
 Before that, an archaic belief system full of taboos and cleansing rituals had been the prevalent religion.
-And the state of Yamato (as Japan was called back then) comprised but a small part of today’s country, ruled by a small number of noble clans who appointed a great king or emperor (tenno).
+And the state of Yamato (Japan’s name at that time) comprised but a small part of today’s country.
+Only a small number of noble clans ruled, who appointed a great king or emperor (tenno).

-The tennos’ tombs were huge mounds, consisting of a stone chamber covered with earth, sometimes in strange keyhole shapes, and surrounded by water.
+The tennos’ tombs were huge mounds, consisting of a megalithic stone chamber covered with earth.
+Some of them were in strange keyhole shapes, and surrounded by water.

 Buddhism is on the rise

-After a power struggle in the late 6th century the geographical focus of that state moved to the area around Asuka, and for about 100 years this small plain was home to dozens of temples and palaces.
-Each ruler had his own palace, which was burned down or left after his death for religious reasons.
-During that time, the Soga family, a relatively young clan with little clout in the traditional belief system (Shinto), became one of the main proponents of introducing Buddhism.
+After a power struggle in the late 6th century the geographical focus of that state moved to the area around ancient Asuka.
+From then on for about 100 years this small plain was home to dozens of temples and palaces.
+With each generation, the government travelled to a new place.
+Each ruler had his own palace, which his successors burned down or left after his death for religious reasons.
+During that time, the Soga family became one of the main proponents of introducing Buddhism.
+Because they were strong believers?
+No, it was in their interest, as the Soga were a relatively young clan with little clout in the traditional belief system (Shinto).

-Quite possibly, the family may even itself have originated in Korea, from where Buddhist texts and images were duly introduced in the 6th century.
-In any case, Buddhism came as a package with Chinese-style central administration and a hierarchical system, which was quite attractive to the ruling elite, and they quickly endorsed Buddhist temples and brought in specialist Buddhist sculptors.
+Quite possibly, the family may even itself have originated in Korea.
+That was the place from where the first Buddhist texts and images travelled to Japan in the 6th century.
+In any case, Buddhism came as a package with Chinese-style central administration and a hierarchical system.
+The latter was quite attractive to the ruling elite, and they quickly endorsed Buddhist temples and brought in specialist Buddhist sculptors.

-Asukadera (= Asuka Temple) was the first proper Buddhist temple in Japan, founded in 596 by the head of the Soga family, after several previous attempts had been smashed by traditionalist adversaries.
-The large Bronze Buddha still looks much more similar to its continental Chinese models than to later Japanese Buddha statues, and the sculptor himself had Chinese ancestry.
+Asukadera (= Asuka Temple) was the first proper Buddhist temple in Japan.
+It was the head of the Soga family who founded it in 596, after his traditionalist adversaries had smashed several previous attempts.
+The large Bronze Buddha still looks much more similar to its continental Chinese models than to later Japanese Buddha statues.
+No wonder, as the sculptor himself had Chinese ancestry.
 Other temples followed over the next decades; among them Tachibanadera, founded by the era’s most important ruler, Crown Prince Shôtoku Taishi, who pushed Buddhism further.

-And yet, interestingly enough, in between those Buddhist temples and the monumental tombs revering dead emperors as gods – all of which is familiar to Japanese even today – there have remained strange stone sculptures of freaks and animals whose meaning is lost to us although some may have been guardian figures watching over the dead emperors.
+And yet, interestingly enough, in between those Buddhist temples and the monumental tombs revering dead emperors as gods – all of which is familiar to Japanese even today – there have remained strange stone sculptures.
+They are showing freaks and animals whose meaning is lost to us although some may have been guardian figures watching over the dead emperors.